Search This Blog

 Minerals recorded include galena, sphalerite, arsenopyrite, chalcopyrite and pyrite.
 Silver is almost always present in the ore in significant percentages and its presence was the main reason for mining.

-The Webb’s Consols mine has been the most productive to date, though one hundred years have passed since profitable mining took place there.
+The Webb’s Consols mine has been the most productive to date, though more than one hundred years have passed since profitable mining took place there.
 At least 19 000 tonnes of ore were extracted (yielding 100 000 ounces of silver), most of this before 1901.

 The earliest reference I have found is in the Annual Report of the Department of Mines for 1875, page 111.
 It reads as follows.
 “About 14 or 15 miles westward of Glen Innes, in the neighbourhood of Wellingrove, a lode was found which showed on the surface indications of copper, and when sunk upon to a depth of 14 feet a vein of pure galena was met with and worked, but carriage of the ore to the coast being too expensive to allow a profitable return, operations are at present in abeyance.”
 This is well before the coming of the railway to Glen Innes, so the ore would have had to be sent to Grafton, a long and expensive process.
 No doubt the reference is to the Wellingrove Silver Mine.